-Free dental inspections will be offered to students, planned for by designated school staff, and conducted by appropriate dental care providers.
+Free dental inspections will be provided to students annually, planned for by designated school staff, and conducted by appropriate dental care providers.
+Students presenting a certificate from a legally qualified dentist providing that a dental examination was completed in the three months prior to the school dental inspection need not be provided with an inspection.